At TLU, learning doesn't stop when you leave the classroom.

 Residence Assistants & Area Coordinators

-Resident Assistants (RA) are full-time upper-class students who live on the student floors and are employed by Residence Life.
+Resident Assistants (RA) are full-time upper-class students who live on the student floors and are employed by Campus Living.
 RAs help provide programming for the residents throughout the academic year.
 Students who have lived on campus for at least one semester are eligible to apply for a RA position.
 The application and selection process is in the spring of each year.
+Selection process can be conducted in the fall semester if necessary.

-Info sessions for the 2021-2022 academic year will occur in early February and interviews will be February 26 & 27.
-More information will be emailed to students, posted throughout the campus, and uploaded to the Residence Life page on MyTLU.
+Info sessions for the academic year will occur in early February and interviews will also be later the same month.
+More information will be emailed to students, posted throughout the campus, and uploaded to the Campus Living page on MyTLU.

 Meningitis Vaccination Policy